Patient-Centered Community Care–Information for Providers

 PC3 is managed by a Third Party Administrator (TPA), TriWest Healthcare Alliance (TriWest), which performs certain functions on behalf of VA, such as scheduling appointments and paying claims.

 The following health care services are covered under PC3:

 - Mental health care

 PC3 is one of the national contract vehicles and network of community providers VA uses to purchase community care when the services are not available within VA medical facilities.
-TriWest, VA's TPA, manages appointment scheduling for PC3 based on the Veteran's appointment preference, and does this through a network of over half a million community providers across the United States.
+TriWest, VA's TPA, manages some appointment scheduling depending on the VAMC and Veteran preference, and does this through a network of over half a million community providers across the United States.

 Below is the process community providers use to care for Veterans through PC3:

 - VA contacts the Veteran and obtains information about the preferred community provider.

 - VA creates a packet of referral information and an authorization for care.